amanzi/amanzi/test_suites/verification/flow/saturated/transient/hantush_anisotropic_2d/amanzi_hantush_anisotropic_2d.rst

 Capabilities Tested
 -------------------

-This two-dimensional transient flow problem in a non-leaky aquifer with constant pumping tests the Amanzi flow process kernel in anistropic media.
+This two-dimensional transient flow problem in a non-leaky aquifer with constant pumping tests the Amanzi saturated flow process kernel in anistropic media.
 Capabilities tested include:

+  * transient, single-phase flow
-  * transient, single-phase, saturated flow
+  * saturated flow conditions
   * drawdown prediction in anistropic media
-  * statically refined (nonuniform) mesh
+  * statically refined (non-uniform) mesh

 For details on this test, see :ref:`about_hantush_anisotropic`.